 To qualify for a certificate in EU Studies, students must take six (6) courses that total a minimum of 17 semester hours of academic credit.
 To earn the certificate, students must have a 3.0 cumulative GPA in program courses upon completion of the program.
 An official certificate is awarded by a student's home institution for satisfactory fulfillment of the curriculum.
 Most institutions also recognize the accomplishment on the permanent transcripts of students participating in the academic track.
-Aside from a certificate earned at one's home institution, students have an opportunity to acquire a certificate jointly conferred with a European institution.
-This option requires students to complete-with a grade of "B" or better-a minimum of two (2) online courses that are co-taught by European faculty.
-In other words, the certificate is bestowed by two (2) institutions, one in Georgia and one in Europe.
-The benefit is that students obtain a credential from a respected university in Europe, the Ludwig Maximilians University of Munich, Germany.
+The program also has a study abroad option in conjunction with Georgia State University and the University of Strasbourg (see www.eustudiesprogram.eu for details).